List of Farm to Market Roads in Texas (700–799): FM 721

+Farm to Market Road 721 (FM 721) is located in Moore County.
+It runs from FM 119 northeast of Dumas to the Panhandle Eastern Pumping Station.

+FM 721 was designated on September 9, 1947, on the current route.

 FM 722

+Farm to Market Road 722 (FM 722) is located in Moore and Hartley counties.
+It runs from US 87/287 in Dumas southwest to US 385 north Channing.

+FM 722 was designated on September 9, 1947, to run from Dumas southeast to the Moore/Hartley County Line.
+On December 17, 1947, the road was extended southwest to SH 51 (now US 385), completing its current route.

 FM 723

 Farm to Market Road 723 (FM 723) is located in Fort Bend County.
-The highway begins at U.S. Route 90 Alternate (US 90A) and SH 36 in Rosenberg, goes directly north and ends at FM 1093 south of Katy.
+The highway begins at U.S. Route 90 Alternate (US 90 Alt.) and SH 36 in Rosenberg, goes directly north and ends at FM 1093 south of Katy.

-FM 723 starts at the intersection of US 90A (Avenue H) and SH 36 (First Street) in Rosenberg and heads north on First Street.
+FM 723 starts at the intersection of US 90 Alt.
+(Avenue H) and SH 36 (First Street) in Rosenberg and heads north on First Street.
 After one block, FM 723 crosses over multiple railroad tracks via the John H. Arredondo Bridge.
 On the north side of the bridge, there is a traffic signal at Avenue D. The highway, which is also called Houston Street, goes past Brazos Park and crosses the Brazos River by a bridge 0.5 mi north of its starting point.
 Leaving the river behind, FM 723 passes through a rural landscape with an occasional subdivision.
 At a distance 4.0 mi from the start, there are three school buildings belonging to the Lamar Consolidated Independent School District on the east side of the highway.
 From south to north, these are Werthimer Middle School, Briscoe Junior High School and John and Randolph Foster High School.
 There is a state historical marker in front of the high school.
 After passing the schools, FM 723 intersects with FM 359 at a traffic light 4.9 mi from its start.
 The highway crosses Jones Creek 0.4 mi north of FM 359 and proceeds an additional 3.3 mi to a traffic signal at Bellaire Boulevard and Fulshear-Gaston Road.
 After another 0.8 mi, FM 723 ends at a traffic light at FM 1093.
 The continuation of the road north into a suburban area is called Spring Green Boulevard.

 FM 723 was designated on August 1, 1947, to start from Rosenberg and run about 5.2 mi north to FM 359.
 On June 1, 1965, the highway was extended about 4.8 mi from FM 359 to FM 1093.
 The intersection with FM 1093 was 2.0 mi east of FM 1463.